MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/author-strategies-net-application-monitoring.md

 To turn off alerts for application failures for server-side monitoring, follow these steps:

-1. To open properties for the application group that you want to reconfigure, in the Operations Manager console, in the navigation pane, select the  **Authoring**  button, expand  **Management Pack Templates** , select  **.NET Application Performance Monitoring** , right-click the application group that you want to want to configure, and then select  **Properties**.
+To open properties for the application group that you want to reconfigure, do the following:
+   1. In the Operations Manager console, in the navigation pane, select **Authoring**.
+   2. Expand **Management Pack Templates**.
+   3. Select **.NET Application Performance Monitoring**.
+   4. Right-click the application group that you want to configure, and then select  **Properties**.

    > [!NOTE]
    > If you're currently authoring a new .NET Application Performance Monitoring template, to turn off alerts for application failures for server-side monitoring, go to the  **Server-Side Configuration**  page and select  **Advanced Settings**.
 Clear the  **Application failure alerts**  checkbox and select  **OK**.

 2. To turn off application failure alerts for server-side monitoring, on the  **Properties**  page, select the  **Server-Side Defaults**  tab, and select the  **Advanced Settings**  button.
-3. On the  **Advanced settings**  page and clear the  **Application failure alerts**  checkbox.
+3. On the  **Advanced settings**  page, clear the  **Application failure alerts**  checkbox.
 4. Select  **OK**.

 ### Turn off alerts for application failures for client-side monitoring

 To turn off alerts for application failures for client-side monitoring, follow these steps:

-1. To open properties for the application group that you want to reconfigure, in the Operations Manager console, in the navigation pane, select the  **Authoring**  button, expand  **Management Pack Templates** , select  **.NET Application Performance Monitoring** , right-click the application group that you want to want to configure, and then select  **Properties**.
+To open properties for the application group that you want to reconfigure, do the following:
+   1. In the Operations Manager console, in the navigation pane, select **Authoring**.
+   2. Expand **Management Pack Templates**.
+   3. Select **.NET Application Performance Monitoring**.
+   4. Right-click the application group that you want to configure, and then select  **Properties**.

    > [!NOTE]
-   > If you are currently authoring a new .NET Application Performance Monitoring template, to turn off alerts for application failures for client-side monitoring, go to the  **Client-Side Configuration**  page and select  **Customize**.
+   > If you're currently authoring a new .NET Application Performance Monitoring template, to turn off alerts for application failures for client-side monitoring, go to the  **Client-Side Configuration**  page and select  **Customize**.
 On the  **Modifying Settings**  page, in the  **Transactions** section, select  **Add**.
 On the  **Transaction Properties**  page, clear the  **Application failure**  checkbox and select  **OK**.

 2. To turn off application failure alerts for client-side monitoring, on the  **Properties**  page, select the  **Client-Side Monitoring**  tab, and select the  **Advanced Settings**  button.
 3. In the  **Transactions**  section, select **Add**.